Who does this guy think he is?

 In 2012 we moved to Southwest Florida to get medical treatment for one of our kids who has a disability.
 In 2014-15, I served as interim pastor for children, youth and family in a Bradenton Fl congregation.
 In addition to working on Sunday Software, I am also the webmaster and lesson editor at rotation.org.

-For more about WHY we moved from Ohio to St. Croix, and what our years was like there, go to http://sundayresources.net/neil/2008/10/22/living-on-st-croix-usvi/.
+For more about WHY we moved from Ohio to St. Croix, and what our years there were like, go to http://sundayresources.net/neil/2008/10/22/living-on-st-croix-usvi/.
 Nope, we’re not rich.
 We gave up a lot of “things” to have what we termed our “Great Adventure.”
+Was part of a wonderful church there too.

 Click here to Subscribe to free email notifications every time I update this blog.